jadeocr/jadeocr/README.md

 Save an image **test.jpg** you would like to have the network predict to **data** and run **predict.py**.

 ## Contribute
 Contributions are very much appreciated!
 Please take a look at the information below.
-There are no hard and fast rules, use your best judgement while trying to follow the guidelines.
+There are no set-in-stone rules, use your best judgement while trying to follow the guidelines.

 ### Issues
 Browse through the [issues](https://github.com/TanayB11/chinese-ocr/issues) or submit one.
 Here are a couple guidelines to follow: